spinnaker/spinnaker/docs/commands.md

 #### Parameters
 `ACCOUNT`: The name of the account to operate on.
  * `--api`: (*Required*) Host name of the CloudFoundry Foundation API endpoint without protocol indicator ie. `api.sys.somesystem.com`
- * `--appsManagerURI`: Full URI for the Apps Manager application for the CloudFoundry Foundation ie. `https://apps.sys.somesystem.com`
+ * `--appsManagerUri`: Full URI for the Apps Manager application for the CloudFoundry Foundation ie. `https://apps.sys.somesystem.com`
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--environment`: The environment name for the account.
 Many accounts can share the same environment (e.g. dev, test, prod)
- * `--metricsURI`: Full URI for the metrics application for the CloudFoundry Foundation ie. `https://metrics.sys.somesystem.com`
+ * `--metricsUri`: Full URI for the metrics application for the CloudFoundry Foundation ie. `https://metrics.sys.somesystem.com`
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--password`: (*Required*) Password for the account to use on for this CloudFoundry Foundation
  * `--provider-version`: Some providers support multiple versions/release tracks.
 This allows you to pick the version of the provider (not the resources it manages) to run within Spinnaker.